Chevrolet Traverse Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Chevrolet Traverse are $1,204 a year with full coverage.
-Comprehensive insurance costs an estimated $286, collision costs $418, and liability costs around $364.
-Liability-only coverage costs as low as $416 a year, with high-risk coverage costing $2,580 or more.
-Teen drivers pay the highest rates at $4,426 a year or more.
+The average insurance rates for a Chevrolet Traverse are $1,204 a year including full coverage.
+Comprehensive insurance costs around $286 a year, collision insurance costs $418, and liability insurance costs around $364.
+Liability-only insurance costs as low as $416 a year, and high-risk driver insurance costs $2,580 or more.
+Teens cost the most to insure at up to $4,426 a year.

 Average premium for full coverage: $1,204

-Price estimates include $500 physical damage insurance deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all U.S. states and for all Traverse models.
+Estimates include $500 deductible amounts, minimum liability limits, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all 50 U.S. states and Traverse trim levels.

-For a 40-year-old driver, Chevrolet Traverse insurance prices go from as low as $416 for just liability coverage to the much higher price of $2,580 for a driver required to buy high-risk insurance.
+For the average 40-year-old driver, Chevrolet Traverse insurance rates range from as low as $416 for your basic liability-only policy to a high of $2,580 for high-risk insurance.

 Use the form below to get customized rates for your location.